AgonConsole8/agon-vdp/video/pingo/vdu_pingo.md

 often part of multiple surface triangles.
 Each index value ranges from 0 to the number of defined mesh vertices.

-The "n" parameter is the number of indexes.
+The "n" parameter is the number of indexes, and must match the "n" in subcommand 4 (Set Texture Coordinate Indexes).

 ## Define Texture Coordinates
 <b>VDU 23, 0, &A0, sid; &48, 3, mid; n; u0; v0; ...</b> :  Define Texture Coordinates